eLearning localization services

 - SimulTrans’ expert linguists translate your eLearning content.

-- SimulTrans’ audio engineers record voiceovers at our in-house studios with your choice of talent from our international voice talent pool.
+- SimulTrans’ audio engineers record voiceovers with your choice of AI voiceovers or traditional human voice talent.

 - SimulTrans’ video engineers integrate your translated audio, video, and subtitles.